North Carolina Early Childhood Action Plan: Evidence-based Policy Solutions (2021-2022)

 Early Childhood Housing Instability and Homelessness in North Carolina: Informing Cross-Sector Alignment (poster by Sophie Hurewitz, Karina Vasudeva, Ainsley Buck, Stephanie Green, Sophie Johnson, Laura Stilwell, Michelle Franklin, Beth Gifford, Gillian Sanders Schmidler and Rushina Cholera, presented at Fortin Foundation Bass Connections Showcase, Duke University, April 13, 2022)

 This project team was originally part of the Education & Human Development theme of Bass Connections, which ended in 2022.
-See related teams, North Carolina Early Childhood Action Plan: Evidence-based Policy Solutions (2021-2022) and NC Early Childhood Action Plan: Achieving Goals with Innovative, Evidence-based Policy Solutions (2019-2020).
+See earlier related team, NC Early Childhood Action Plan: Achieving Goals with Innovative, Evidence-based Policy Solutions (2020-2021).

 - Rushina Cholera, School of Medicine-Pediatrics: Primary Care Pediatrics

 - Michelle Franklin, School of Medicine-Psychiatry and Behavioral Sciences

 - Elizabeth Gifford, Sanford School of Public Policy-Center for Child and Family Policy

 - Gillian Sanders Schmidler, School of Medicine-Population Health Sciences|Margolis Center for Health Policy